Top 10 Things to Do in Panajachel – The Gateway Town to Lake Atitlán

 8. Visit Butterflies Inside the Atitlán Nature Reserve

-The Atitlán Nature Reserve is an inspiring nature preserve, wildlife sanctuary, and hotel resort all in one!
-It features a butterfly garden, nature trails, waterfalls, extreme ziplines, a coffee grove, an on-site restaurant, and more!
+The Atitlán Nature Reserve is a preserved stretch of forest, wildlife sanctuary, and hotel resort all in one!
+It features a butterfly garden, nature trails, waterfalls, extreme zip lines, a coffee grove, an on-site restaurant, and more!
 It’s truly a little oasis and respite from the busy market streets in Pana.

-It’s open daily from 8 am – 5 pm, but if you’d like to stay past that time, you can stay overnight inside the reserve at the Hotel Reserva Natural Atitlan and enjoy a terrace overlooking the jungly mountain and forest.
+It’s open daily from 8 am – 5 pm, but if you’d like to stay past that time, you can spend the night inside the reserve at the Hotel Reserva Natural Atitlan, enjoying a private terrace that overlooks the mountains and dense jungle.

-Getting there from the town is fairly easy.
-Just take a tuk-tuk or taxi for Q10 to the address Antigua Finca San Buenaventura.
+Getting there from Panajachel is fairly easy.
+Take a tuk-tuk or taxi for Q10 to the address Antigua Finca San Buenaventura.
 You can also walk there from Panajachel in 12 minutes.
-The entrance fee costs Q70 for adults and Q40 for kids.
+The entrance fee costs Q80 for adults and Q45 for kids.

-Whether you want to book a quiet retreat in nature or just visit the butterflies on a fun day trip from Panajachel, you can!
+Whether you want to book a quiet retreat in nature or simply visit the butterflies on a fun day trip, the Atitlan Nature Reserve is a must-visit when you’re in Panajachel!

 9. Take a Local Weaving Workshop

-One of the best things to do in Lake Atitlán – and not just in Panajachel – is partaking in a local weaving workshop.
+One of the best things to do in Lake Atitlán – and not just in Panajachel – is signing up for a local weaving workshop.
 Weaving, particularly via the backstrap loom, is a way of life around the lake.

-Each town typically has its own weaving workshop you can visit.
-You can also do weaving workshop tours that allow you to learn how to work the backstrap loom and even make your own scarf by hand!
+Each town has its own weaving workshop, which you can visit.
+The workshops offer tours that allow you to learn how to work the backstrap loom and even make your own scarf by hand!

 Here are some of my favorite weaving cooperatives to visit: